zzonyo/trust-docs-test/source/index.html.md

 5)	Once receiving a new price level from incremental message, that price level should be inserted into appropriate position of existing MBP book;
 6)	Once receiving an updated “size” at existing price level from incremental message, the level size should be replaced directly by the new value;
 7)	Once receiving a “size=0” at existing price level from incremental message, that price level should be removed from MBP book;
-8)	If one incremental message includes update at multiple price levels, all of those levels should be updated simultaneously in MBP book
+8)	If one incremental message includes updates of multiple price levels, all of those levels should be updated simultaneously in MBP book.

 Currently Huobi Global only supports the incremental update at 100ms interval.
 Shorter interval even full tick MBP data is not acquirable at this point of time.